lych77/evon/README.md

 ## Thread Safety

-By default dispatchers are *not* thread-safe for performance reasons, and this is satisfactory in many circumstances.
-I cases really requiring thread safety, the `lock` flag can be used, which adds a `sync.RWLock` to the generated code to guard the subscriber list, keeping concurrent sub/unsub/emit operations from different goroutines out of race conditions:
+By default dispatchers are *not* thread-safe for performance, and this is satisfactory in many circumstances.
+In cases really requiring thread safety, the `lock` flag can be used, which adds a `sync.RWMutex` to the generated code to guard the subscriber list, keeping concurrent sub/unsub/emit operations from different goroutines out of race conditions:

 ```go
 // @evon(lock)